LDAP Configuration

 Search criteria for groups

-- Search base for groups (OU): Enter the search base for the groups here.
+• Searching base for groups (OU): Enter the search base for the groups here.
 This is relative to the base DN.

-. - Search range for groups: Here you can configure how deep in the path to search for groups with the corresponding search filter.
-Note that selecting
+• Search range for groups: Here, one can configure how deep in the path to search for groups with the corresponding search filter.
+It should be noted that selecting sublevel may result in a lot of hits.

 Manual mapping for groups